legalese/legalese.github.io/doc/dsl.md

 We propose L4, a superior notation for expressing legal agreements, so as to increase the mental power of the race.

 Previous efforts include FormaLex and CLAN, as well as papers by Szabo and by Hvitved.
-See the [modeling.org](modeling.org) document for a reading list and the [Turing page](http://legalese.io/turing.html) for prior art.
+See the [modeling.org](https://github.com/legalese/legalese.com/blob/master/doc/modeling.org) document for a reading list and the [Future  page](https://legalese.com/v1.0/page/future) for prior art.

 ## This is a Multi-Paradigm, Multi-Level Challenge ##